renaissance-publishing/renaissance/src/chapters/the-five-roles.md

 This is the flip side of the five roles: any one role is only going to be picked as the best solution to the current problem about a fifth of the time!

 Parties should usually include good coverage of all of the roles — if they don't, they'll find that they're missing important capabilities.
+(Parties should probably also ensure that they have the two "specialties" covered as well; there will certainly be times when having a good woodland navigator or doctor can make the difference between life and death!)

 It's worth repeating that this may be quite an adjustment for people coming from other fantasy RPGs, who are used to thinking of characters primarily in terms of combat roles.
 Here, we intend "rich, socialite noble with no combat skills" *to be a player role,* as valid, effective, and important as "combat-powerhouse knight."